sudomesh/ql570/README.md

 Asbjørn Sloth Tønnesen reverse-engineered the QL-570 protocol and wrote all the important parts of this program.

 Marc Juul added support for different paper sizes and conversion cutoff.

+Luca Zimmermann added support for mostly all paper sizes and option for print quality vs. speed.